Burt Reynolds: Early television and Riverboat

-Reynolds began acting for television during the late 1950s, with guest roles on shows such as Flight, M Squad, Schlitz Playhouse, The Lawless Years, and Pony Express.
-He signed a seven-year contract with Universal Studios.
+Reynolds began acting for television during the late 1950s, with guest roles on Flight, M Squad, Schlitz Playhouse, The Lawless Years, and Pony Express.
+He went on to sign a seven-year contract with Universal Studios.
 "I don't care whether he can act or not," said Wasserman.
 "Anyone who has this effect on women deserves a break."

-Reynolds's first big opportunity came when he was cast alongside Darren McGavin, who was the main actor of the television series Riverboat (1959–61), playing Ben Frazer, the boat's pilot.
+Reynolds's first big opportunity came when he was cast alongside Darren McGavin, the main actor of the television series Riverboat (1959–61), playing Ben Frazer, the boat's pilot.
 According to a contemporary report, Reynolds was considered "a double for Marlon Brando".
-The show played for two seasons, but Reynolds quit after only 20 episodes, claiming that got along with neither McGavin nor the executive producer, and that he had "a stupid part".
-Reynolds subsequently said that he "couldn't get a job.
+The show played for two seasons, but Reynolds quit after only 20 episodes, claiming that he did not get along with McGavin nor the executive producer, and that he had "a stupid part".
+Subsequently, Reynolds said that he "couldn't get a job.
 I didn't have a very good reputation.
 You just don't walk out on a network television series."

-Reynolds returned to guest-featuring in television shows.
+Reynolds returned to being a guest in television shows.
 As he put it, "I played heavies in every series in town," appearing in episodes of Playhouse 90, Johnny Ringo, Alfred Hitchcock Presents, Lock Up, The Blue Angels, Michael Shayne, Zane Grey Theater, The Aquanauts, and The Brothers Brannagan.
 "They were depressing years," he later said.

 Reynolds starred in the low-budget film Angel Baby (1961).
-He followed it with a role in a war film Armored Command (1961).
+He followed it up with a role in a war film Armored Command (1961).
 "It was the one picture that Howard Keel didn't sing on," reminisced Reynolds.
 "That was a terrible mistake."

 In 1961, he returned to Broadway to appear in Look, We've Come Through, directed by José Quintero, but it lasted only five performances.

 Reynolds continued to guest-star on episodes of Naked City, Ripcord, Everglades, Route 66, Perry Mason, and The Twilight Zone ("The Bard", an hour-long send-up of Reynolds's look-alike Marlon Brando).
 He later said, "I learned more about my craft in these guest shots than I did standing around and looking virile on Riverboat."